asayers/cbdr/README.md

 machines will spend - at most - 2x longer on benchmarking.
 Is that _really_ a resource you need to claw back?

-### ❌ Checking-in benchmark thresholds
+### ⚠ Checking-in benchmark thresholds

 Some projects keep benchmark thresholds checked in to their repo, and fail in CI when those thresholds are exceeded.
+If the slowdown is expected, you update the thresholds in the same PR.
+The idea is that it allows you to detect slow, long-term performance creep.
+It's a nice idea.

-I've already argued against storing previous benchmark results, but you _might_ consider checking in a certain old version of your code to compare your benchmark against.
-For instance, you might have a file containing a revision number; CI benchmarks against that revision; if HEAD is slower, CI fails.
-If you're OK with the performance of HEAD, you put a newer (slower) revision in the file and the CI passes.
+I've already argued against storing old benchmark results generally, but we can fix that: instead of checking in results, we could check in a reference to some old version of the code to benchmark against.

-This has the advantage that it allows you to detect slow long-term performance creep.
+This scheme does indeed allow you to detect performance creep.
 However, this kind of creep is very rarely actionable.
-In practice, since the failing commit isn't _really_ to blame, you just update the threshold and move on.
-The GHC people had a system like this in place for a long time but [recently ditched it][GHC] because it was just seen as a nuisanse.
+Usually the failing commit isn't _really_ to blame - it's just the straw that broke the camel's back - so in practice you just update the threshold and move on.
+Once this becomes a habit, your benchmarks are useless.
+The GHC people had a system like this in place for a long time but [recently ditched it][GHC] because it was just seen as a nuisance.

 [GHC]: https://gitlab.haskell.org/ghc/ghc/wikis/performance/tests